 15. Who is involved in smoking cessation?

-Medical professionals that may be involved in helping a patient quit smoking include the patient’s therapist, doctor, nurses, and respiratory therapist.
+Medical professionals, including the patient’s therapist, doctor, nurses, and respiratory therapist.

 According to the CDC, 12.5% of adults smoke in the United States.